 Take the picturesque road inland under the leafy canopies of trees to the Serra San Bruno and its magical monastery before returning to the west coast.

-One Month – a Grand Tour of Calabria
+One Month in Calabria Itinerary – a Grand Tour of Calabria

 Extend your stay at Camigliatello to more fully explore the Sila National Park and spend a few days doing some leisurely walking, fishing or horseriding.
 Add a couple of days at the Pollino National Park in the far north, where you should also visit the fascinating Albanian-speaking villages of Frascineto and Civita.